DIY Bags and Accessories with Crystals

 Turn your work over.
 Pass the right cord through the next bead on the right....

-Continue in the same way to make circles.
-When the last circle is made... place 2 beads on the right string.
+Continue in the same way making circles.
+When the last circle is done, you thread 2 beads on the right string.

 Pass the right string through the 2nd bead.

-Tighten the strings to....
-2nd row is now made.
+Tighten the strings .... and the 2nd row is done.

-Pass the right cord through the bead on the left...
+Pass the right thread through the bead on the left...

 ... through the pearl above on the left...

-... the right cord through the bead on the left....
-Both ends of the string now come out in the same place.
+... the right thread through the bead on the left....
+Both thread ends now come out in the same place.

-Tie a knot... tighten...
-Pass one end of the string through the bead underneath.
+Tie a knot... tighten the threads ... and pass one end through the bead underneath.

-Cut a new piece of string... thread it through 2 beads (see image) and continue in the same way to make rows of circles.
+Cut a new piece of string... pass it through 2 beads (see image) and continue making rows of circles in the same way.

 This shows the width of the bottom of the insert.
 It corresponds to 4 rows of circles.

-Check when the bead bag is the right length.
+Check when the bead bag has got the right length.
 For this insert, you need to make a total of 28 rows of circles.
 12 circles for each side and 4 for the bottom.

 Now it's time to make the sides.
 Cut about 2 metres of string.
-Feed the string through the 2 corner beads (see image) and place the beads in the centre of the string.
-Place 2 green beads on the right-hand string.
+Pass the string through the 2 corner beads (see image) and place the beads in the centre of the string.
+Thread 2 green beads on the right-hand string.

 Pass the left string through the 2nd green bead.
 Tighten the strings...